jurassix/http-benchmark/README.md

       .start()

 ## Chained Example:
-We can also chain Scenario's together to create tests that can match real world load.
-Each new scenario is given it's own option block, thread runner, and reporter.
-The below scenario produces high request traffic, 10,000 requests each 10ms apart, to Google's main page 'www.google.com'.
-The second scenario exercises search load to Google, 40 threads submitting 100 search requests actions with a 5s delay between action.
+To accurately performance test a web app you need to put the system under production like load.
+Typically you would want to spin up requests to all parts of your system in parallel to the new feature/service your testing.
+Chained scenarios are one answer to this problem.
+In the below example we chain Scenario's together to create tests that match real world load.
+Each new scenario is given a separate option block, thread runner, and reporter.
+The first scenario produces 10,000 requests 10ms apart to Google's main page 'www.google.com'.
+The second scenario exercises Google's search, 40 threads submitting 100 search requests with a 5s delay between request.

-Since each scenario will execute simultaneously we can test the search component while the rest of the system is being exercised too.
+Since each scenario will execute simultaneously we can test the search components performance while the main system is being exercised too.

     Scenario = require 'http-benchmark'